django-cms/django-cms/docs/contributing/testing.rst

 ``[skip saucelabs]`` marker in the commit message, similar to how you would skip the build entirely using ``[skip ci]``.

+We're using Jasmine as a test framework and Istanbul as a code coverage tool.

 Integration tests
 =================